 The experimental results indicate that the MSAA and CA modules can enhance registration performance.
 Specifically, compared to our model with MSAA and CA, the ``W/O MSAA", ``W/O CA", and ``W/O MSAA-CA" increase the average $L_{2}$ by 0.26, 0.07, and 0.10, respectively, and decrease CMR(3) by 2.35\%, 1.29\%, and 2.77\%, respectively.

-The MSAA module adaptively extracts multi-scale features with local perception at each level in the encoder, enhancing the local texture information.
+The MSAA module adaptively extracts multi-scale features at each level in the encoder, enhancing the local texture information.
 The CA module adaptively reallocates channel features within the high-dimensional latent space.
-MFA, which combines the MSAA and CA modules, can encourage RegistrationMamba to effectively extract global contextual information while preserving the importance of local information, facilitating image registration performance.
+The MFA combines the MSAA and CA modules and encourages ME-SSM to effectively extract global contextual information while preserving the importance of local information, facilitating image registration performance.